|

 Used with the author's permission.

-Dana Gioia is Poet Laureate of California.
-An internationally recognized poet and critic, he is the author of five collections of poetry, including Interrogations at Noon (2001), which won the American Book Award, and 99 Poems: New & Selected (2016).
-Dana’s critical collections include Can Poetry Matter?
-(1992), which was a finalist for the National Book Critics Award.
-He has written three opera libretti and edited twenty literary anthologies.
+Dana Gioia is a former Poet Laureate of California.
+An internationally recognized poet and critic, he is the author of five collections of poetry, four collections of essays (including Can Poetry Matter?, which was a finalist for the National Book Critics Award), four opera libretti, and has edited two dozen literary anthologies.
 Dana served as Chairman of the National Endowment for the Arts from 2003 to 2009 and has been awarded 11 honorary doctorates.
-Judge Widney Professor of Poetry and Public Culture at the University of Southern California, where he teaches each fall semester, Dana divides his time between Los Angeles and Sonoma County, California.
+A former professor of Poetry and Public Culture at the University of Southern California, Dana divides his time between Los Angeles and Sonoma County, California.
 Learn more about him at http://danagioia.com/.

 blueskies: